derekwilson/SolarTools/README.md

 ![Screen](Support/screenshots/1.png)

-### Running  SolarLiveStatusPanel ###
+### Running the apps###

-There is a prebuilt version of the status panel app in the Support folder.
+There are prebuilt versions of the apps in the Support folder.
+They are either EXE files or ZIPs.

 Its intended to be used on a 64 bit version of Windows.

 After copying the EXE, edit the config file, a specimen file is provided.